peopleoff/floob/README.md

 ### Installing The Server

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.
+You will need to create a .env file with API_FLOOB_MONGOURL for your DB URI string & API_FLOOB_YOUTUBEAPI to your Youtube API key.

 ```